 For the past several months, the Academy of Osseointegration (AO) has been making a very intentional effort to highlight original research by its international implant dentistry member community.
 This month, our focus is on Dr. Alireza Moshaverinia, DDS, MS, PhD – UCLA School of Dentistry, recipient of the Osseointegration Foundation’s 2016-2017 Basic Science Grant.

-At AO’s 2017 Annual Meeting, Dr. Moshaverinia presented on the “Influence of Mucosa Tissue Thickness on Marginal Bone Loss of Implants with Smooth Collars: A Prospective Controlled Trial.”
+At AO’s 2017 Annual Meeting, Dr. Moshaverinia presented on the “An Adhesive and Osteocconductive Hydrogel for Bone Tissue Engineering.”
 The long-term goal of this proposal is to introduce a promising approach for the improved treatment of peri-bone loss and to extend it to the repair of maxillofacial and skeletal defects paving the way for improved hard tissue regeneration in the clinics.

 In addition, the purpose of current research project was to introduce a novel treatment modality for management of peri-implant bone loss.
 A visible light crosslinkable, adhesive and osteoconductive and hydrogel with tunable physical properties was developed as a delivery vehicle for stem cell therapy using mesenchymal stem cells harvested from patients own gingival tissues.